jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 program automr.

+### Q6: executable paths of Gaussian, etc.
-Q6: How does `automr` read the executable paths of Gaussian, OpenMolcas, PySCF, ORCA, and GAMESS?
+How does `automr` read the executable paths of Gaussian, OpenMolcas, PySCF, ORCA, and GAMESS?

 A6: For Gaussian, the paths of executable files are read from the environment variables $GAUSS_EXEDIR.
 For PySCF and OpenMolcas, the `python` and `pymolcas` executable files are used directly, assuming the user had installed the corresponding programs correctly.
 For ORCA, the absolute path is automatically obtained from echo `\which orca`.
 For GAMESS, the user must define the $GMS environment variable in his/her ~/.bashrc file, such that the automr program can find corresponding paths.

+### Q7: GAMESS: ERROR DIMENSIONS EXCEEDED
-Q7: What are the possible reasons and solutions of the following errors
+What are the possible reasons and solutions of the following errors
 ```
 (1) '***** ERROR **** DIMENSIONS EXCEEDED *****'
 (2) 'PAIR=   xx MAX=   12'